NicoOhR/Sicarii/assets/gv3b_pt2/gv3b.md

 ```

 I ended up changing some names too, as well as adding some more detail to
 the ``BodyAttributes`` message.
-Now talking about the solver client.
-Since
+Since the RPC contract between the server
-the RPC contract between the server and client needs to be sync'd, and
+and client needs to be sync'd, and I also wanted these two programs to be
-I also wanted these two programs to be as decoupled as possible, I ended
+as decoupled as possible, I ended up using PyBuilder to fetch the latest
-up using PyBuilder to fetch the latest from the repository:
+from the repository:

 ```Python
 @task